-To support the research activities of the Faculty by:
+To develop the research activities of the Faculty and the University (in collaboration with others in the discipline where appropriate) by:

-Developing the research activities of the Faculty by sustaining a personal research plan independently and/or in collaboration with others as part of a larger research team.
+Developing the research activities of the Faculty and the University by maintaining an expert reputation in own subject area independently and/or in collaboration with others as part of a larger research team, sustaining a track record of published research findings.

-Managing and undertaking research activities in accordance with a specific project plan, and supervising and guiding the work of staff and research students on own specialist area.
+Planning, co-ordinating and leading research activities in accordance with a specific project plan through a research team or a group of staff involved in research.
+Managing the financial and physical resources associated with the research activities.
+Supervising and guiding the work of staff and research and doctoral students on own specialist area.

-Developing innovative research proposals (as a self-contained item or as part of a broader programme), identifying sources of funding, submitting funding bids, and gaining positive reviews for these.
-Planning the research to be undertaken.
+Leading innovative research proposals (as a self-contained item or as part of a broader programme), identifying sources of funding, submitting funding bids, and gaining positive reviews for these.
+Planning the research to be undertaken